developerdavy/tutor_llm/replit.md

 - Responsive frontend templates with JavaScript functionality

 **User Note**: Plugin works WITHIN WordPress pages using shortcodes, not as standalone site.
 User experienced "site can't be reached" error trying to access as separate website instead of through WordPress pages with shortcodes.

+**User Request**: User wants the React app functionality and UI integrated directly into WordPress, maintaining the exact same look and feel as the original React application.
+Created enhanced WordPress plugin with React-style interface and functionality.